cloudfoundry/credhub/README.md

 1. `auth-server.url`.
 This needs to point to a running UAA server (remote or BOSH-lite, it's up to you).
 2. `security.oauth2.resource.jwt.key-value`.
 This is the public verification key, corresponding to a private JWT signing key held by your UAA server.

 For convenience, the CredHub team runs a public UAA whose IP is in the default `application-dev.yml` manifest.
-The login and password are `credhub`/`password`.
+The password grant values are `credhub`/`password` and the client credentials grant value are `credhub_client`/`secret`.
 This public UAA is for local development usage only!
 You will need to skip SSL validation in order to use it.

 #### Starting the server with different databases